coocos/digitalocean-terraform/kubernetes-container-registry/README.md

-# Kubernetes, microservices & private container registry
+# Kubernetes & private container registry

 This example demonstrates how to use Terraform to create an autoscaling DigitalOcean Kubernetes cluster and a private container registry, deploy a few microservices from that registry and expose one of them over an HTTPS load balancer.